 Even on this last…Not the last but the album before album Smashing Pumpkins record Zeitgeist, I played Billy a bunch of my ideas.
 And he really started to wrap his head around some of the stuff I was writing.
-Having somebody like him to encourage you, to be creative and really tap into that part of your identity is powerful.
+Having somebody like him to encourage you, be creative, and really tap into that part of your identity is powerful.
 And I don’t take his advice lightly.
 I try to put his suggestions into practice as much as I can.
-And really try to explore my creative side.
-Because it makes me a better collaborator in Smashing Pumpkins If I’m understanding that foundation.
+And really try to explore my creative side because it makes me a better collaborator in Smashing Pumpkins If I understand that foundation.

 You noticed once that “as a drummer, you can constantly go back to your jazz-roots and continue to learn”.
-While playing you’ve always been approaching things in a lot of different ways.
-In some ways, Honor sounds like a unity of different approaches.
+While playing, you’ve always been approaching things in a lot of different ways.
+In some ways, Honor sounds like unity of different approaches.
 Such songs as “Humility” and “Service” compositionally united jazz and prog-rockish elements.
-Is it a result of a constant learning process or the way you decided to approach the things within this particular record?
+Is it a result of a constant learning process or how you decided to approach the things within this particular record?

-JC: I think, any type of exploration in new ground and I’m not saying that I’m covering any ground that wasn’t covered before.
-I think, the idea, as you get older and you get comfortable with different components of your artistry, the more you realize that the bridges that were built or the barriers that were built between them are really unnecessary.
+JC: I think, any exploration in new ground and I’m not saying that I’m covering any ground that wasn’t covered before.
+The idea that as you get older and you get comfortable with different components of your artistry, the more you realize that the bridges that were built or the barriers that were built between them are really unnecessary.
 So, I think, as I get older when I’m finding there’s not any reason not to marry jazz-stuff with the rock-stuff and it’s always been like that in The Smashing Pumpkins.
-I’ve been encouraged to kind of play the way that I play and not really worry about the cultural currency of it or the rules that apply to alternative rock. ]
+I’ve been encouraged to play the way that I play and not really worry about its cultural currency or the rules that apply to alternative rock. ]

-I was really allowed to do what I want – and that remains today!
-With that and having the band of that type of success, because or in spite of those type of explorations gives you the confidence.
+I was really allowed to do what I want - and that remains today!
+With that and having the band of that type of success, because or despite those type of explorations gives you the confidence.
 And also, the wisdom to know those kinds of old anachronistic rules: “This doesn’t fit with this!
 And this doesn’t fit with this!”.
-They were there for the reason at the time.
+They were there for a reason at the time.
 But now, I think, there’s really no place in music for disallowing those types of inspirations and those types of creative passages.

 My playing, itself is a compilation of so many different influences.
 Everything from Elvin Jones to Paco De Lucia on classical guitar or John McLaughlin, Miles Davis, obviously, Coltrane and Duke Ellington.
 And those guys are really obviously great technicians But mostly famous for breaking down boundaries, right? and really pushing music BEYOND that kind of false membrane that encapsulates any one genre.
 So, I think, for me, as an artist, that’s what I am most interested in.
 In not a freakish way, where I really want to marry avant-garde expressionism with reggae…Things that kind of way-way out.
-Although that might be cool I just think, for me, knocking down the stereotypical name-tags we put on music is a good place to start creatively.
+Although that might be cool, I think that knocking down the stereotypical name-tags we put on music is a good place to start creatively.

-JC: Yeah, again, I think, obviously you wanna be fearless in your creativity and confident enough to kind of explore the outer reaches of the possibilities in one composition.
+JC: Yeah, again, I think; obviously, you want to be fearless in your creativity and confident enough to explore the outer reaches of the possibilities in one composition.
 But in any ensemble…at least for me, I like to do it in a responsible way to work whatever I’m coming up with is someone subservient to the narrative.
-You wanna be emotionally congruent with the piece of music you’re accompanying.
+You want to be emotionally congruent with the piece of music you’re accompanying.
 So, a lot of those drum-parts were just a reaction to what I was hearing.
 The visceral nation of “Jellybelly”.
 Or the orchestrations of something like “Tonight, Tonight”.
-Those are my emotional reactions to those songs, having heard them and having an understanding and appreciation of all the music that is similar to those compositions that I heard over the years.
+Those are my emotional reactions to those songs, having heard them and understanding and appreciating all the music similar to those I heard over the years.

 Everything from Weather Report to Gino Vannelli or things you may not have heard about.
-Or things that you just hear, that strike you in a certain way.
+Or things that you hear that strike you in a certain way.
 And I think, as a young drummer when I was coming up, you really had to do a lot of listening because there wasn’t YouTube.
 You couldn’t go and watch somebody.
 So “How ?” and “What ?” always were mysteries.
 But “Why ?” was a lot more clear.
 So you understood why people were doing things.
-Because you were listening and you had an emotional reaction so you understood the reason for that motive.
-And now…It seems to me when people learn they understand “How ?” and “What ?” – they know how to do something that’s incredibly complicated but “Where to insert that ?” or “Why you’d play that ?” seems to have disappeared.
+Because you were listening, and you had an emotional reaction, you understood the reason for that motive.
+And now…It seems to me when people learn they understand “How ?” and “What ?” – they know how to do something incredibly complicated but “Where to insert that ?” or “Why you’d play that ?” seems to have disappeared.

 Emotional complexity has always been one of the key features of your playing.
 And I think, it reached a certain peak within Honor.
 How different is it when you don’t have certain structural elements you can rely on?
 Lyrics, chorus so your emotionality and expressivity become your main language?

 JC: And it’s a great-great question!
-In a writing environment, you’re doing the work of writing you’re listening, you’re creating, you’re experimenting, you’re playing and you’re listening back.
+In a writing environment, you’re doing the work of writing you’re listening, you’re creating, you’re experimenting, you’re playing, and you’re listening back.
 You’re making determinations as to any types of parts and longer type of process.
-In regards to Complex, what we’re dealing with is three individuals in a room, exploring some concepts together.
-With compassion and respect and integrity for each other and really reacting in real-time.
+Regarding Complex, we’re dealing with three individuals in a room, exploring some concepts together with compassion and respect and integrity for each other and really reacting in real-time.
 So, in either case, there’s a strong narrative.
-Because, one is more essay-based, and another one is more conversational.
+Because one is more essay-based, and another one is more conversational.

-Like if you and I would have a conversation about birdwatching or some other things we have in common we’re gonna be supporting the narrative of the common tenant of the conversation.
-In improvisational jazz- setting it’s very similar to somebody’s playing something or somebody start taking something leaning it a little bit right or a little bit left and the whole band kind of goes there.
+Like if you and I would have a conversation about birdwatching or some other things we have in common, we’re going to support the narrative of the common tenant of the conversation.
+In improvisational jazz- setting it's very similar to somebody’s playing something or somebody start taking something leaning it a little bit right or a little bit left and the whole band kind of goes there.

 So that was the only song that was really constructed on my own.
 But for “The Parable”, Randy Ingram, myself and Mohler, we just wrote motives and sent them to each other over text messages.
-And then I’d write a drum-part, sent it to them…At least, we had some basic idea of some of the jams we’re gonna go. do.
+And then I’d write a drum-part and send it to them…At least, we had some basic idea of some of the jams we’re going to go.
+Do.
 We got in.
 And then, Randy would kind of chart everything out for everybody.

-So when we got into the studio we actually know what would be where…I think, unless you’re trying to specifically limit yourself to inspire creativity then any type of input should be welcome.
+So when we got into the studio, we actually know what would be where…I think, unless you’re trying to limit yourself to inspire creativity specifically, then any type of input should be welcome.
 Like: “Hey, I’ve heard this thing on a radio!
-It kind of reminded me of this!
-It kind of reminded me that feeling…” – those kinds of things are good places to start.
-If you got a demon riff of all time, you want to play for the band…A lot of that stuff for the first Complex record was written in my basement, when my daughter was just being born.
+It reminded me of this!
+It reminded me that feeling…” – those kinds of things are good places to start.
+If you got a demon riff of all time, you want to play for the band…A lot of that stuff for the first Complex record was written in my basement when my daughter was just born.
 Mohler flew to Chicago and spent a couple of nights at my house.
 We wrote a lot of those motives.
-And then I flew out to L.A. and we further solidified those things.
+And then I flew out to L.A., and we further solidified those things.
 But first…Seven songs on “Life Begins Again” were just the first seven things we played ( laughs ).
 So, it’s always kind of that way!

 Listening to you right now, I started thinking about “Humility”.
 Quite an interesting example of compositional work.
 And how it starts with sneer-drum-type-of-beat and then you go to swinging, tempo changes and with it – saxophone and tube start playing.
 And all you’re getting to a certain point of super-intensity.
 What creates this intensity during the writing process?

 JC: I think, just the dynamics and how they can enforce or re-enforce the conversation or statement.
-And everybody that plays with the Complex is rooted in jazz-music so, they have a really cogent understanding or dynamics and how to move things forward; how to make things seem diminutive in scope.
-When we play passages that are like that, that are very simple off the top, we’re always looking for a fire-escape or somewhere you can go.
-Or sometimes, if the emotion is right you just want to hang in that room and just hang there for five minutes.
+Everybody who plays with the Complex is rooted in jazz-music so; they have a really cogent understanding or dynamics and how to move things forward; how to make things seem diminutive in scope.
+When we play passages that are like that, that are very simple off the top, we’re always looking for a fire-escape, or somewhere you can go.
+Or sometimes, if the emotion is right, you want to hang in that room and hang there for five minutes.

-Those songs like “Loki Cat” and some songs like that, they don’t really change their model, those are songs where you’re just or with where you at.
+Those songs like “Loki Cat” and some songs like that don’t really change their model; those are songs where you’re just or with where you at.
 Again, it’s really like: “Whatever way the wind’s blowing.”
 The main idea within the band is just a document of an afternoon of the guys feeling in a certain way.
 Obviously, these guys have the technique to do it.

 I guess, for all musicians, it’s typical to reach a point when they stop replicating what other people do.
 And start sounding like themselves, rather than copying Max Roach.
 There was a certain complexity of playing all through Gish album.
 But, was it a beginning of your career when you reached a harmony within yourself or a bit later?